NichitaMacovei/Simple-URL-shortener---Java/README.md

 # Simple URL shortener - Java

-A simple URL shortener that maps an URL address to a short code that is used to redirect to the orignal URL.
+A simple URL shortener that maps an URL address to a short code that is used to redirect to the original URL.

 - To create a new short code for a link: ```<URLShortener_url>/add?url=<your_url>```, example: ```localhost:8000/add?url=https://foobar.com/```
 - To access a website via short code: ```<URLShortener_url>/<short_code>```, example: ```localhost:8000/foobar0```